-A. The grand duchy of Baden is one of the smallest of the minor states of Germany.
-It is situated between the Rhine and the kingdom of Wirtemburg It is very fertile in wine, corn, and fruit, and has a superfluity of fish and wood.
+.7.
+The grand duchy of Baden is one of the smallest of the minor states of Germany.
+It is situated between the Rhine and the kingdom of Wirtemberg.
+It is very fertile in wine, corn, and fruit, and has superfluity of fish and wood.
 The capital is Carlsruhe.